 A Romantic Satire

-Sheryl the wrong side of thirty-five has seen better days she has lost her job, her home and the ability to say no to chocolate.
-Under the watchful eye of her mother Sheryl must start again, a mother with as much sensitivity as a comedian and the sort of manipulating skills a car salesman would kill for.
+Sheryl, on the wrong side of thirty-five, has seen better days.
+She lost her job, her home, and the ability to say no to her mother: a woman with as much sensitivity as a comedian.

-Sheryl is a natural at Bellydancing and dreams of performing in the sort of costume that would have her mother choking on her ‘you’re too fat” comments and when the wrestlers come to town Sheryl grabs her chance.
-She wins tickets to the wrestling event and the chance to not only meet Johnstone but Bellydance.
-Sheryl sees hope, happiness and perhaps something more until her mother finds out.
-Sheryl has two choices and thanks to way too many whiskeys makes the wrong one.
+Sheryl is a natural at belly dancing and dreams of performing in the sort of costume that would have her mother choking on her “you’re too fat” comments.
+So when the wrestlers come to town, Sheryl grabs her chance.
+She wins tickets to the wrestling event and the opportunity to not only meet Johnstone, but belly dance.

 The Downfall of a Belly Dancer